 Now that we’ve covered the importance of gathering opinions on your photos, let’s talk about the types of photos that commonly work well.
 These are the ones you should be searching your Facebook albums for, and taking more of over time as you strive to continually improve your photos and attract hotter women…

 #2 Use an intriguing selection of pictures.

 Think of choosing photographs for your Tinder profile like marketing yourself.
 You want to highlight your best features – physical and otherwise.

-Women are highly visual creatures, and with every photo you display, she’s going to imagine herself in that frame right next to you.
+Females tend to be more visual than males.
+That means with every profile photo you display, she’s likely going to imagine herself in that frame right next to you.

-Play on her subconscious desires by showcasing your alpha male attributes – you’re confident, you’re active, and you look like someone she’d enjoy being around.
+Play on her subconscious desire for males who display alpha attributes by selecting pics where you appear confident, active, and like someone she’d enjoy being around.

 Here’s an example.